tscircuit/builder/README.md

 > the Builder simplifies the amount of work that the TSCircuit TSX
 > have to do while providing a lot of flexibility for different renderers.
 It's
 > like the DOM for Circuits.

+> [!NOTE]
+> `@tscircuit/builder` is going to be replaced by `@tscircuit/core` eventually,
+> the API and types are a bit wrong because it's an old package.
+Try to use
+> React with tscircuit to avoid building on the builder API (tscircuit React
+> has a much more permanent API)

 ## Example